Research Project

 Framework

-GraphMaster decomposes graph synthesis into four specialized agents:
+GraphMaster decomposes synthesis into four accountable roles:

 • Perception Agent — Overcomes context-window limitations via semantic-aware community detection, mode-adaptive seed selection, and hierarchical PPR-based diffusion sampling to extract representative subgraphs.